A Step-by-Step Guide to Filling Out the W-2 Form

 Field 15: State ID Number

-*Good to Know: Whether you need a state ID for your business depends on several factors, including how the business handles income and employment tax.
+*Good to Know: Whether you need a state ID for your business depends on several factors, such as how the business handles income and employment tax.*

 Field 16: State Wages, Tips, Etc.